galiprandi/react-tools/README.md

 #### Adicional Props:

--   `onSubmitValue:` Callback function that is called when the form is submitted and recibe a object with the form values.
+-   `onSubmitValues:` Callback function that is called when the form is submitted and recibe a object with the form values.

 #### Example: